qbicsoftware/postman-cli/README.md

 Please note that depending on your favorite shell, you may need quote your regex.

-### Provide a file with several QBiC IDs
+### Provide a manifest file with several QBiC IDs
-In order to download datasets from several samples at once, you can provide a simple text file with multiple, line-separated, QBiC IDs and hand it to postman with the `-f` option.
+In order to download datasets from several samples at once, you can provide a manifest file consisting of multiple, line-separated, QBiC IDs.
+Hand it to postman with the `-f` option, a simple text file suffices here.

 For example: